-Site operations also requested that a full-time communication link with the pond site be established and verified.
-A simple communication watchdog routine residing in the EMM was written to monitor the wireless connection and instruct the MODBUS RTU, MODBUS/TCP, and 4-20 mA values from the AOM to go to predefined limits if there is a wireless link failure to the EMM.
+Ensuring a full time communication link with the pond site was also a latent request by site operations.
+Therefore, a simple communication watchdog routine residing in the EMM was written in ISaGRAF to monitor the wireless connection and instruct the MODBUS RTU, MODBUS/ TCP and 4-20mA values from the AOM module to go to pre-defined limits if there is a wireless link failure to the EMM.

 This allows site operations at the boiler room to immediately tell when the wireless communication link has failed.
-Once the link is re-established, the system automatically picks up where it left off, transmitting and making available real-time process variable and diagnostic data from the level transmitter.
+Once the link is re-established the system automatically picks up where it left off, transmitting and making real-time process variable and diagnostic data from the level transmitter available.

-End results
+End Results

-Autoline Controls expedited the installation.
-Moore Industries application engineers preconfigured the electronics and bench tested the solution using a similar radar level transmitter kept at its headquarters for such customer applications.
+Moore Industries assisted Autoline Controls in expediting the installation.
+Moore Industries application engineers pre-configured the electronics and bench tested the solution using a similar radar level transmitter kept at Moore Industries' headquarters for such customer applications.
 This allowed Autoline Controls to install the system quickly and have confidence that it would work with minimal adjustments needed.

-The system is now enabling the pulp and paper company to efficiently get accurate and required readings on the levels of their effluent water system (Figure 5).
+The system is now enabling the pulp and paper company to efficiently get accurate and required readings on the levels in their effluent water system.